dsrp/hackpad/DOCKER.md

 You're all set!
 You should be able to edit the Hackpad source code and the docker container will track those changes.

+## Production
+By default, the Docker Compose file will configure Caddy as an SSL-enabled front-end proxy, automatically generating an SSL certificate.

+To make this work:

+1. Make sure the requested (sub)domain is set up to refer to the public host.
+2. Setup the certificates by interactively running Caddy explicitly, once:

+    docker-compose run -e TOP_DOMAINS="<my_domain>" caddy

+This should start the whole shebang and Caddy will likely ask for your email address to setup ACME with Let's Encrypt.
+You will only have to do this once.

+After, simply run:

+    docker-compose up